nevingeorge/ALMA/README.md

 ## Algorithm for learning arbitrary automata
 arbitrary.java displays to stdout the mod-2-MA learned using a membership query method specified in MQ.java and statistical equivalence queries.
 The program can be used to approximately learn any type of automata, provided that MQ.java contains the desired automata's membership query function.

-### Format of Input File
+### Input File Format
-The input file is a text document that specifies the desired membership query function in MQ.java and level of approximation for the statistical equivalence queries.
-The file must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):
+Contains the name of the desired membership query function in MQ.java and level of approximation for the statistical equivalence queries.

 Line 1: name of the desired membership query function in MQ.java